 The best independent guide to Lisbon

-The 24 tram route passes through the nightlife district of Bairro Alto, the affluent district of Príncipe Real, and terminates in the residential area of Campolide.
+The route passes through the nightlife district of Bairro Alto and the affluent neighbourhood of Príncipe Real, terminating in the residential area of Campolide.

-The E24 tram is the best method to travel and explore the Príncipe Real district, as the tram line runs through the centre of the district.
-There is not much to see at Campolide, but it is only a short walk to the Parque Eduardo VII with it’s viewpoint at the top of the hill.
+The E24 tram is the best way to travel around and explore Príncipe Real, as the tramline runs through the centre of the district.
+There is not much to see at Campolide, but it is only a short walk to the Parque Eduardo VII, with its viewpoint at the top of the hill.
 The other real notable attraction is the Arco Triunfal das Amoreiras, a decorative arch of Lisbon's aqueduct, which the tram passes beneath.

-Trundling along the E24 route are the classical Remodelado trams, with their polished wooden seats, traditional brass dials and cheery yellow paintwork.
-The E24 is the quietest tram route which uses the Remodelado trams, and is a great choice if you want to ride a traditional tram but do not want the queues or hassle of the much more famous E28 tram.
+Trundling along the E24 route are the historic Remodelado trams, with their polished wooden seats, traditional brass dials and cheery yellow paintwork.
+The E24 is the quietest route to use this type of tram, so it is a great choice if you want to ride a traditional tram without the queues or hassle of the much better known E28 route.

-The E24 as it passes through Príncipe Real
+The E24 as it passes the Jardim do Príncipe Real

-Insight: The number 24 tram route is identified as the E24 with the preceding “E” meaning Elétrico (the Portuguese for tram).
+Insight: The number 24 tram route is identified as the E24, with the preceding ‘E’ meaning Elétrico (the Portuguese word for tram).

 Príncipe Real is a peaceful and characterful district, and one of the most affluent areas of Lisbon.
-It doesn't have the number of standout sights as other areas, but there are handsome streets, independent shops and a pretty park (the Jardim do Príncipe Real) at its centre.
-Surprisingly few tourists explore the area, considering its closeness to the hecticness of Bairro Alto and Baixa.
+It doesn't have the same number of standout sights as other areas, but there are handsome streets, independent shops and a pretty park (the Jardim do Príncipe Real) at its centre.
+Surprisingly few tourists explore the area, considering its proximity to the hectic Bairro Alto and Baixa neighbourhoods.

-The number 28 tram is the famous tram route, which crosses much of the historic centre of Lisbon.
-The 28 is a wonderful tram route and experience, if it wasn’t for the hordes of tourist who try to ride it.
-Often it is standing room only, there are long queues to board, and there are skilful pickets to ruin your day.
+The number 28 tram is the most famous tram route, crossing much of the historic centre of Lisbon.
+This is a wonderful route, but what should be a fantastic experience can often be ruined by having to jostle with the hordes of tourists who try to ride it.
+Often it is standing room only, there are long queues to board, and there are skilful pick-pockets ready to ruin your day.